 Artificial background or digital processing.
 I shot the praying mantis below while visiting Costa Rica.
 My photography partner held a large leaf behind it so I could capture it with a solid background.
 The leaf appeared gray in the image, so with some post-processing, I added a blue-violet tone to complement the insect’s green color.
 And in the image of the two dragonflies above, the negative space was created by the side of a very large motor home.
 That’s a good example of how a solid color man-made structure can add nicely to a nature scene.

-I might add that if wildlife photography is your interest, you may find that quite often, even a large telephoto lens is not enough to capture a close up.
-That’s when you can look for those opportunities to create an image with large negative space around a small subject.
-Sometimes, the surroundings can make a wildlife image much more striking than filling the frame.
+I might add that if wildlife photography is your interest, you may find that quite often, even a large telephoto lens is not enough to fill the frame with the subject.
+That’s when you can look for those opportunities to create an image with large negative space that can add impact to a wildlife image.
 So, keep it positive by looking for the negative!

 Thanks for looking on and if you are interested in receiving tutorials in Photoshop or individualized workshops in the field or are just interested in photographing scenes like these, please check out my website and feel free to contact me at email@example.com.